 Job Retention Scheme

-The Job Retention Scheme is ending on 31 October 2020.
-Furlough pay will cease after this date.
-Up to 31 October, you may still be ‘furloughed’ under the Job Retention Scheme if you are unable to work your normal hours.
+If you are unable to work due to the latest restrictions you may still be ‘furloughed’ under the Job Retention Scheme for some or all of your normal hours.
 If you are on furlough status, your pay for any unworked hours may be reduced to 80% of your average earnings.

 You must not do any work for your employer for any hours or periods where you are furloughed, Speak to your Union rep or official if you need any further advice on this.